Healing After Surgery

 If flow of lymphatic materials slows, the immune system weakens.

 Lymph drainage massages can also reduce inflammation in the body that causes diseases such as arthritis.

-Lymphatic fluid is basically what keeps you alive, if you didn’t have a lymphatic system your body would shut down in 48 hours.
+Lymphatic fluid is basically what keeps you alive, if you didn’t have a lymphatic system your body would shut down in about 24 hours.

 That’s faster than dehydration shuts you down!

 What does Manual Lymphatic Drainage Do?

 Manual Lymphatic drainage (MLD), is a series of gentle flowing strokes along the surface of the skin.
 This can aid the body in expelling toxins from the body.

 Manual Lymphatic Drainage, is extremely popular in Europe where it is covered by most insurance plans as commonly as PT.